AlexsLemonade/OpenScPCA-analysis/.github/PULL_REQUEST_TEMPLATE.md

 _In this section, tell reviewers what kind of feedback you are looking for._
 _This information will help guide their review._

-#### What are the software and computational requirements to be able to run the code in this PR?
+#### What are the software and computational requirements needed to be able to run the code in this PR?

 _This information will help reviewers run the code during review, if applicable._
 _For software, how should reviewers set up their environment (e.g., `renv` or `conda`) to run this code?_